nuagenetworks/nuage-metroae/SETUP.md

 `pip install vspk`

   #### Additional Steps for vCenter Deployments Only
-  Note: Only Nuage software version 4.0R7 and greater is supported.
+  Note: vCenter deployments are supported for Nuage software version 4.0R7 and greater.

   8. Install pysphere and pyvmomi packages on the Ansible deployment host
 `pip install pysphere pyvmomi`